wysocki-bu/multi-new/README.md

 ## Description

-This GitHub repositorty contains a working prototype for an interactive multi-page Streamlit Dashboard App.
+This GitHub repository contains a working prototype for an interactive multi-page Streamlit Dashboard App.
 It demonstrates how to store data in a "session state" that allows data to be persistently shared across pages.